-The ESPRESSO Content Portal will act as container of training material on Smart City standards.
-During the second year of ESPRESSO we will develop training material (formal and informal) to help Cities to become smarter.
+The ESPRESSO Content Portal act as container of training material on Smart City standards.
+The ECP contains a Smart City Link Collection, Training Videos, the ESPRESSO Smart City Strategic Growth Map, and bets practice examples.
 In order to ensure a simple application of the training material, the structure is adapted to the CityKeys KPI’s.

 The People side of sustainability refers to the long term attractiveness of cities for a wide range of inhabitants and users.
 Aspects include quality of living for everyone, especially for the most vulnerable citizens, education, health care, social inclusion, etc.